tytydraco/yessleep/out/A_Guest_at_My_Hotel_Requested_a_Demonic_Symbol_on_His_Bed_I_Should_Never_Have_Done_It_Part_2_The_Dinner.md

 “Great, Morris.
 You do that and let me know.”
 I touched him on the shoulder again and left the security office.
 Morris wasn’t a bad person, but sometimes hotel staff can be just as infuriating as the guests.

 By then, I really had to use the restroom.
 I had chugged the whole energy drink in the car, and if you’re someone who binges caffeine like I do, then you know the um…effect it has on the body.
 I walked into an employee restroom, and after making sure no one else was in one of the stalls, locked the restroom door.
 I couldn’t allow anyone to see me.
-There was something else I had been dealing with for the past year, and it liked to confront me in the restrooms.
-I took my time in the stall, checking all my socials on my phone, procrastinating—dreading what I knew might await me when I opened the stall door.
-But eventually, I had to.
-I stood up, zipped my pants, and eased open the door.
+There was something else I had been dealing with for the past year, and this was one place it liked to confront me.
+I took my time in the stall, procrastinating—dreading what I knew might await me when I opened the stall door.
+Eventually, I stood up, zipped my pants, and eased open the door.
 I saw nothing, only my own reflection in the bathroom mirror.
 I inched out of the stall and checked my surroundings.
 For now, I was alone.
 I went to the sink and washed my hands, checking behind me in the mirror every few seconds.
 I shut off the water, dried my hands…and waited.

 “I know you’re there,” I said into the mirror.
 “Just get it over with.”